Shay-M/AsynchronousServerSideDevelopment/class_3/README.md

 - **{'ContentTypes':'text/plain'})**

-References to Objects ,Mime Types Specification: is a standard that indicates the nature and format of a document, file, or assortment of bytes.
+References to Objects ,Mine Types Specification: is a standard that indicates the nature and format of a document, file, or assortment of bytes.

 - **res.end('Hello World from Cloud9\n')**